* Polls show Obama and Romney essentially deadlocked

 * Obama visiting three swing states Monday, Romney four

-WASHINGTON, Nov 5 President Barack Obama and Republican challenger Mitt Romney engaged in frantic get-out-the-vote efforts and made final pleas to voters on Monday in a sprint through battleground states that will determine who wins their agonizingly close White House race.
+COLUMBUS, Ohio, Nov 5 (Reuters) - President Barack Obama and Republican challenger Mitt Romney engaged in frantic get-out-the-vote efforts and made final pleas to voters in a sprint through battleground states that will determine who wins their agonizingly close White House race on Tuesday.

 Both candidates sought to generate strong turnout from supporters and to sway independent voters to their side in the last hours of a race that polls showed was deadlocked nationally.
-Obama had a slight lead in the eight or nine battleground states that will decide the race on Tuesday's Election Day.
+Obama had a slight lead in the eight or nine battleground states that will decide the race on Tuesday.

 The latest Reuters/Ipsos national poll of likely voters, a daily tracking poll, gave Obama a slight edge, with 48 percent support compared to Romney’s 46 percent.
 The difference was within the 3.4 percentage point credibility interval, which allows for statistical variation in Internet-based polls.